Me: Right, this is it.

 Me: I’ll let you have that one.
-I can actually see where you are coming from.
+I can actually see where you’re coming from for a change.
 But no, it isn’t the Master.
 Sorry.

-The episode concludes with Tommy under attack from brainwashed Buddhists backed-up (literally) with spiders.
+The episode concludes as Tommy is attacked by brainwashed Buddhists who are backed-up (quite literally) by spiders.

-Sue: That’s was a great cliffhanger.
-A character in danger that I really care about.
+Sue: That was a great cliffhanger.
+A character in danger that I actually care about for a change.
 They’d better not kill him, though.
-I’m serious.
+I’m serious, Neil.

 Sue: They never did fix the titles, did they?
 That’s a shame.
 Not that I’ll miss these titles.
-It’s the bit where his legs turned into a tunnel that never really worked for me.
+The bit where the Doctor’s legs turn into a tunnel never really worked for me.

-Sue: This is a very long recap, isn’t it?
-The episode will be over by the time we reach its resolution.
+Sue: This is a long recap.
+The episode will be over by the time it finishes.

-And then the recap is suddenly interrupted by some brand new scenes that we’ve never seen before.
+And then the recap is interrupted by scenes we’ve never witnessed before.